Shoeless Joe Jackson

-Joseph Jefferson Jackson (July 16, 1887 – December 5, 1951), nicknamed "Shoeless Joe", was an American outfielder who played Major League Baseball (MLB) in the early 1900s.
-Although his .356 career batting average is the fourth highest in the history of Major League Baseball (MLB), he is often remembered for his association with the Black Sox Scandal, in which members of the 1919 Chicago White Sox participated in a conspiracy to fix the World Series.
-As a result, Commissioner Kenesaw Mountain Landis banned Jackson from baseball after the 1920 season.
-During the World Series in question, Jackson had led both teams in several statistical categories and set a World Series record with 12 base hits.
-Jackson's role in the scandal, his banishment from the game, and his exclusion from the Baseball Hall of Fame have been fiercely debated.
+Joseph Jefferson Jackson (July 16, 1887 – December 5, 1951), nicknamed "Shoeless Joe", was an American professional baseball outfielder who played in Major League Baseball (MLB) in the early 20th century.
+His .356 career batting average is one of the highest in major-league history.
+Jackson is often remembered for his association with the Black Sox Scandal in which eight members of the 1919 Chicago White Sox participated in a conspiracy to fix the World Series.
+As a result, Commissioner Kenesaw Mountain Landis permanently banned Jackson and the other seven players from professional baseball after the 1920 season.
+During the World Series in question, Jackson had led both teams in several statistical categories and set a World Series record with 12 base hits, including, during the last game, the only home run in that World Series.
+Jackson's role in the scandal, banishment from the game, and exclusion from the Baseball Hall of Fame have been fiercely debated.
+In 2025, Commissioner Rob Manfred removed Jackson and other deceased players from the MLB's permanently ineligible list, thus lifting the ban.

-Jackson played for three MLB teams during his 12-year career, playing primarily in left field.
+Jackson played for three MLB teams during his 12-year career, primarily in left field.
 He spent 1908–1909 as a member of the Philadelphia Athletics and 1910 with the minor league New Orleans Pelicans before joining the Cleveland Naps at the end of the 1910 season.
-He was still considered a rookie in 1911, when he hit for a .408 average, a single-season record for a rookie that still stands.
+He was still considered a rookie in 1911 when he hit for a .408 average, a single-season record for a rookie that still stands.
 He remained in Cleveland until early in the 1915 season; he then played for the White Sox through 1920.
-Later, Jackson played baseball under assumed names throughout the south.
+Later, Jackson played baseball under assumed names throughout the South.

-Jackson holds the Cleveland and Chicago White Sox franchise records for triples in a season and career batting average.
-In 1999, he ranked number 35 on The Sporting News' list of the 100 Greatest Baseball Players, and was a finalist for the Major League Baseball All-Century Team.
+Jackson holds the now Cleveland Guardians and Chicago White Sox franchise records for triples in a season and career batting average.
+In 1999, he ranked number 35 on The Sporting News' list of the 100 Greatest Baseball Players and was a finalist for the Major League Baseball All-Century Team.
 The fans voted him as the 12th-best outfielder of all time.
-He also ranks 33rd on the all-time list for non-pitchers according to the win shares formula developed by sabrermetrician Bill James.
+He also ranks 33rd on the all-time list for non-pitchers according to the win shares formula developed by sabermetrician Bill James.
 Baseball legend Babe Ruth said that he modeled his hitting method after Jackson's.

 Early life

 Jackson was born in Pickens County, South Carolina, the oldest son of George Jackson, a sharecropper.
 While Jackson was still a baby, his father moved the family to Pelzer, South Carolina.
 A few years later, the family moved to a company town called Brandon Mill on the outskirts of Greenville, South Carolina.
 An attack of measles almost killed him when he was 10.
-He was in bed for two months, paralyzed, while he was nursed back to health by his mother.
+He was bedridden for two months and paralyzed while he was nursed back to health by his mother.